American Radiator Building: Site

-The American Radiator Building is at 40 West 40th Street in the Midtown Manhattan neighborhood of New York City.
-The original section of the building occupies a rectangular land lot with a frontage of 77 ft along 40th Street, a depth of 98 ft, and an area of 7,604 ft2.
+The American Radiator Building is at 40 West 40th Street in the Midtown Manhattan neighborhood of New York City, New York, U.S. The original section of the building occupies a rectangular land lot with a frontage of 77 ft along 40th Street, a depth of 98 ft, and an area of 7,604 ft2.
 There is also a five-story annex at 50 West 40th Street, west of the original tower.
 The annex's lot covers 11,455 ft2 with a frontage of 72 ft along 40th Street, extending 197 ft to the rear of the block at 39th Street.

 The American Radiator Building is on 40th Street, which forms the southern border of Bryant Park, and between Fifth and Sixth Avenues.
 On the same block are the Engineers' Club Building, The Bryant, and 452 Fifth Avenue to the east; the Engineering Societies' Building and the Haskins & Sells Building to the south; and Bryant Park Studios to the west.
 Other nearby places include the New York Public Library Main Branch across 40th Street to the north, as well as the Lord & Taylor Building to the southeast.
 The surrounding block of 40th Street had contained brownstone row houses through the 1920s, before they were replaced by the American Radiator Building and several other multi-story structures.
 The site of the annex was occupied by six houses at 46–52 West 40th Street and 39–43 West 39th Street until the 1930s.